 How DRM is a step-up over Secure Key exchange mechanisms

 The next level of content protection involves using Digital Rights Management systems (DRMs).
 In DRM-based streaming the content keys are at no time directly exposed to any user.
 Instead the header file accompanying the video file contains metadata about the AES encryption mechanism used.
-This metadata is used by a piece of software in the browser/ device, called Content Decryption Module (CDM).
+This video metadata is used by a piece of software in the browser/ device, called Content Decryption Module (CDM).

 The CDM uses the header metadata to create a license request, which is sent to the remote license server.
-The license server returns a detailed license containing the content keys.
+The DRM license server returns a detailed license containing the content keys.
 These content keys are then used by the CDM to decrypt the content.
 The video content is then available to the user for playback.
 The license request and license information are not accessible to the user, and are handled securely by Encrypted Media Extensions API.

 During the time of playback then, there are three elements that come into the picture.
 The CDM, the License Server and EME API collectively make sure that the content decryption process is completely secure.